-Technical Manager Crayvallac Additives, Research Center of Arkema
+Technical Manager Crayvallac Additives, Arkema Research Center

 Arkema Coating Resins

-Enhanced rheological properties using polyamide additives in high tack adhesives based on silyl-terminated polymers
+Enhanced rheological properties using polyamide additives in high-tack adhesives based on silyl-terminated polymers

 Thursday, 12 September 2019, 16:00 - 16:30